RAK4200 WisDuo Breakout Board AT Command Manual

 OK

-This command is used to set the Device Address for the multicast feature.
+This command is used for setting the Device Address for the multicast feature.

 Parameter: